 If you’re curious about this non hormonal method but aren’t sure about making the switch just yet, some people choose to use Natural Cycles alongside having a copper coil (IUD).
 This ensures you will be protected from pregnancy even on ‘red’ fertile days, whilst getting to know more about your body’s hormone fluctuations, PMS symptoms and menstrual cycle.
 So if you’re thinking about making the switch to digital contraception and fertility tracking, ‘doubling up’ with the copper coil could be an option.

-Check out our complete guide to Natural Cycles for more information, including a breakdown of that clinical effectiveness number (yes, it really is as effective as the pill), how to use it, and the pros and cons of this digital contraceptive.
-If you’re already intrigued, head to this link for 20% off a Natural Cycles subscription and a free thermometer using the code LOWDOWN15!*
+Check out our complete guide to Natural Cycles for more information, including a breakdown of that clinical effectiveness number (yes, it really has been shown to be as effective as the pill), how to use it, and the pros and cons of this digital contraceptive.
+If you’re already intrigued, head to this link for 15% off a Natural Cycles subscription and a free thermometer using the code LOWDOWN15!*

 *FYI – this is an affiliate link, which means The Lowdown will earn a commission on any purchases made.

 The US based period tracking app Clue is soon bringing out their own digital contraception, which will only be available in the United States.
 Similar to Natural Cycles, this birth control method is app-based and will be FDA-cleared.
 From the little we know about it so far, we can tell that it primarily uses period tracking to prevent pregnancy.
-According to Clue and this study, their birth control app is 92% effective with typical use.
+According to Clue and this study, their birth control app has been shown to be 92% effective with typical use.
 Stay tuned for more updates!
 You can also learn more about Clue birth control reviews and side effects on The Lowdown page.